fpirri/covid19/history/last/README.md

 All the graphs present an initial phase of rapid growth.
 Then growth slows down to a maximum, followed by a slow descent.
 The main differences concern the size of the maximum, with a worse / better ratio of about 4 times.
-The duration seems surprisingly similar for all countries, with the peaks a few days apart.
+The ascent duration seems surprisingly similar for all countries, with the peaks a few days apart.
 On TV I had received a message of great difference from one country to another.

 **Do I reached an answer?**

 NO, not really.
 I now have many more question to answer, such as:
 Why are the curves so similar?
 Why do countermeasures seem to have little influence on the times?
 Why is the descent much slower than the ascent?
 What other parameters should I look at immediately?
 What should we have done and we haven't done enough?
-I will start next section with the most important question in my mind.
+Anyway, I will start next section with the most important new question in my mind.